Best Mouse for Remote Work 2026: MX Master 4 vs 6 Rivals

 Price: $79

-The Magic Mouse is a productivity paradox: brilliant multi-touch gestures on macOS, terrible ergonomics for anyone who uses it more than 2 hours a day.
-The flat profile strains your wrist over long sessions.
+The Apple Magic Mouse USB-C is a productivity paradox: brilliant multi-touch gestures on macOS, terrible ergonomics for anyone who uses it more than a few hours a day.
+If gestures between Spaces matter more than comfort, it is still the cleanest Apple-native option.

-Not for: Long work sessions, anyone with wrist issues.
+Not for: Long work sessions or wrist issues.

 Sources & Research